 Perfect photo opp in Rhode Island

 White Mill Park is every photographer’s dream come true.
-It is teeming with colours, scenic trails and a serene lake that reflects back the magic of the trees.
+It is teeming with color, scenic trails and a serene lake that reflects back the magic of the trees.
 It’s the perfect place for a photo op of any kind, with many incredible backdrops and areas.

 The spectacular fall foliage blanketing Connecticut usually reveals itself between early October and early November, with peak viewing in the northeast and northwest corners of the state around Columbus Day (the second Monday of October), then following down the state from then.